Azure/ignite-day2-aks/README.md

     ![Azure Cloud Shell](./img/cloud-shell.png "Azure Cloud Shell")

 3. The first time Cloud Shell is started will require you to create a storage account. __Make sure you click on"Show Advanced Settings"__ Use the existing resource group and create a new storage account and file share.
+You will need to use a unique name with no dashes or special characters.

     ![Azure Cloud Shell Create Storage Account](./img/stg-account.png "Azure Cloud Shell Create Storage Account")